dev-protocol/hashi/spec/dev/1.x/develop/foundation/utilities/typography-utils.md

 ## Typography Preset
 This set of utility classes serves as a shorthand for all the other utility classes presented here.

-These usually contain the preset's set family, size, weight, and line height
+These contain the preset's set family, size, weight, and line height

 **Syntax:** `[preset]`
 ```scss